What is Hip Dysplasia?

 The severity of the dysplasia and the state of the intra-articular soft tissues define the treatment plan for hip dysplasia.

 - Periacetabular Osteotomy (PAO): When identified before the acetabular cartilage has been irreversibly damaged, PAO surgery is the preferred treatment for acetabular dysplasia.
-Surgery is aimed at preserving the patient’s native hip joint (see WHAT IS PERIACETABULAR OSTEOTOMY SURGERY below).
+Surgery is aimed at preserving the patient’s native hip joint.
 This is an operation aimed at repositioning the hip socket to better cover the femoral head, optimizing the intra-articular mechanics to protect the soft tissues, and thus preserving the patient’s native hip joint.

 - Hip Arthroscopy: In rare circumstances, there may be a role for an arthroscopic-only interventions to address the pain of a labral tear associated with mild dysplasia (see HIP ARTHROSCOPY FOR DYSPLASIA below).